sarnie/Student-Dashboard/README.md

 - Send an eMessage to tutor
 - Upload file for review

-Most of the pages use require to minimise code and make updates easier
+Most of the pages use "require" to minimise code and make updates easier

 - inc/model.php - Stores the class that connects to the database
 - inc/controller.php - Stores all the functions